-To summarize, under these cases a debtor in an existing chapter 11 case who qualifies as a small business debtor under SBRA's revised definition may amend the petition to elect application of subchapter V, and the case will proceed under subchapter V unless the court orders otherwise.
-Courts will consider, on a case-by-case basis, whether the amendment should not be allowed because the amendment is in bad faith, will cause undue prejudice to other parties, or offends elementary considerations of fairness.
+To summarize, under the analysis of the cases permitting an election in a pending case, a debtor in an existing chapter 11 case who qualifies as a small subchapter V debtor under SBRA's revised definition may amend the petition to elect application of subchapter V, and the case will proceed under subchapter V unless the court orders otherwise.
+Courts will consider, on a caseby-case basis, whether the amendment should not be allowed because the amendment is in bad faith, will cause undue prejudice to other parties, or offends elementary considerations of fairness.